Gordon Hessler: AIP

 American International Pictures asked Hessler to step in to produce and direct The Oblong Box (1969), starring Vincent Price, when Michael Reeves became unavailable.
 It was written by Christopher Wicking with whom Hessler would make four more movies.

 AIP liked Hessler's work and called him in to do some uncredited directing on De Sade (1969), then reteamed him with Price and Wicking in Scream and Scream Again (1970), this time co starring Christopher Lee and Peter Cushing.

 Hessler did a third with Price and Wicking for AIP, Cry of the Banshee (1970).
 Price was meant to be in Hessler's (and Wicking's) next film, a version of Murders in the Rue Morgue (1971), but clashed with AIP so Jason Robards played the lead instead.
-In an article in Sight and Sound it was said Hessler "has an almost instantly recogniseable visual style, perhaps dating from his documentary days, which gives all his films a suggestion of the surreal.
+In an article in Sight and Sound it was said Hessler "has an almost instantly recognisable visual style, perhaps dating from his documentary days, which gives all his films a suggestion of the surreal.
 His fluid camera... stalks and encircles the characters like a sadistic probe, and the result is somehow both evocative and unnerving."

 Hessler directed a thriller Embassy (1972), then Medusa (1973) with George Hamilton, the last movie he made written by Wicking.

 Hessler did a TV movie with Bette Davis, Scream, Pretty Peggy (1973) then made the Ray Harryhausen adventure The Golden Voyage of Sinbad (1974).